Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: An Alternative Approximation Scheme and Comparison

 \subsection{Implications for the Average Cost Problem}

 Under mild assumptions, it can be shown that as \(\beta \to 1\), a near-optimal policy for the discounted cost problem becomes near-optimal for the average cost problem (see \cite[Theorem 7.3.6]{yuksel2023control}).
 It is straightforward to show that these assumptions hold for the zero-delay coding MDP; indeed, this same set of assumptions was shown to hold in~\cite{wood2016optimal} and used to show the existence of optimal Walrand-Varaiya codes for the average cost problem.
-Then through~\cite[Theorem 7.3.6]{yuksel2023control} and our previous results we obtain the following corollaries, whose formal proofs are provided in the Appendix. \begin{corollary} Let \(\epsilon > 0\), let \(\widetilde{\gamma}^*_N\) be the policy given in Theorem~\ref{theorem:Qlearning1}.
-Then there exists \(\beta \in (0,1)\) and \(N\) sufficiently large such that
+Then through~\cite[Theorem 7.3.6]{yuksel2023control} and our previous results we obtain the following corollaries.
+Note that the dependence on $\beta$ is only asymptotic; in practice we set $\beta = 0.9999$ and this seems to give policies very close to the optimum.
+For a fixed~$\beta$, the dependence on $\epsilon$ is as given in Theorems \ref{theorem:Qlearning2} and \ref{theorem:Qlearning1} (exponential for sliding finite window, asymptotic for belief quantization). \begin{corollary} Let \(\epsilon > 0\), let \(\widetilde{\gamma}^*_N\) be the policy given in Theorem~\ref{theorem:Qlearning2}, and assume the conditions of Theorem~\ref{theorem:Qlearning2} are met.
+Then there exists \(\beta \in (0,1)\) and \(N(\epsilon, \beta)\) sufficiently large such that for any \(\gamma\) which acts on the first \(N\) time steps to generate \(W_0\) and any \(\pi_{-N}\),

 \end{corollary}